 The Advantages of 5G for IoT

 It’s worth noting that some of the big advantages of 5G for consumer applications – the higher connection speeds and greater capacity – aren’t of much relevance for IoT, which typically uses a large number of devices, each sending a small amount of data.
-The extra capacity could theoretically be a boon to IoT because it allows for a much greater density of devices within a region, but in truth, it’s very rare to find a use case today where the density is too high for existing networks.
+The extra capacity could theoretically be a boon to IoT because it allows for a much greater density of devices within a region, but in truth, it’s very rare to find a Applications today where the density is too high for existing networks.

 The biggest gain lies in its lower power usage.
 When we say 5G was built with the IoT in mind, this is what we mean.
 Previous cellular technology was designed on the assumption that it would be used predominantly by mobile phones with batteries which are charged once a day, and each generation has consumed more power than the last.
 But 5G is much better optimized for devices sending small amounts of data, reducing the overhead of signaling and payload for any particular bit of data.